|

 to have all songs, but the releases did initiate many consumers to

-The records were issued in the special 'Twilight Concert' series.
+records were issued in the special 'Twilight Concert' series.

-like Jean Campbell and Bob Dale (R-199-115, South Pacific),
+Campbell and Bob Dale (R-199-115, South Pacific).

-Gabor could be sure of increased sales, because the voice of Mona
+increased sales, because the voice of Mona Paulee is not only

-Paulee is not only beautiful, but also very expressive, and the singer
+beautiful, but also expressive, and the singer conveys much more than

-conveys much more than ease and spaciousness.
-Her timbre is ephemeral
+ease and spaciousness.
+One could say that her timbre is ephemeral

 and often touching, attributes which are not always encountered in